EngrMMansoor/FedDP-A-Privacy-Protecting-Theft-Detection-Scheme-in-Smart-Grids-Using-Federated-Learning/README.txt

 example:
 us the following command: "python server.py 5002" and "python client_thesis1.py 5002".

-4. all the clinets are similar with same voting classifier and executed in the same manner with only difference in the data distribution in respective "utils" file.
+4. all the clinets are similar with same voting classifier and executed in the same manner with only difference in the data distribution in respective "utils" files.